Skip to main content

 • Traffic and pedestrian management such as reduced speeds, temporary footpath/lane/road closures, and detours (please follow signs and traffic controllers)

-• Noise, dust and minor vibration at times (vacuum trucks can be especially noisy).
-Dust and noise controls (including water trucks) will be used where possible.
+• Noise, dust, mud and minor vibration at times (vacuum trucks can be especially noisy).
+Water trucks and streetsweepers will be used when required.

 • Vegetation removal where required, undertaken only when necessary and in consultation with Council’s Urban Forest Officer.
 Some sections along Parkview Drive have been redesigned to retain native vegetation where practicable.